Deinacrida mahoenui

 Deinacrida mahoenui, the Mahoenui giant wētā, is a flightless insect in the giant wētā family Anostostomatidae.
 It is endemic to the area of Mahoenui, New Zealand, and the world population for some time was restricted to a single patch of introduced gorse on farmland.

 Description

 A Mahoenui giant wētā, showing the common dark mahogany colouration.
 From its ovipositor it is clearly female.

 The less-common golden yellow colouration of Deinacrida mahoenui.

-Deinacrida mahoenui is a very large flightless insect: females weigh up to 19 g and can be 75 mm long, while males reach 12 g and 50 mm.
+Deinacrida mahoenui is a very large flightless insect: individuals can grow to 65 mm in length, and weigh up to 25 g.
+Females are larger, ranging between 20 and 25 grams, while males are generally around 18 to 20 grams.
 Females can be distinguished by their size and their long egg-laying spikes or ovipositors.

 Uniquely amongst giant wētā, D. mahoenui has two colour morphs: mahogany brown (over two thirds of the population) and golden yellow (about 31%).
 A two-coloured female has even been found, having one side brown and the other yellow.